Opioid Drug Addiction: Long-Term Effects

 Opioids affect a person’s behavior and ability to think clearly and interact with stability after immediate and prolonged use.

-However, when opioids are consistently abused, brain chemistry can change.
+However, when opioids are consistently misused, brain chemistry can change.

-Chronic opioid abuse can lead to issues like:
+Chronic opioid misuse can lead to issues like:

 • poor response to stress